The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

+.. todo:: Rename the steps

 Digital Design Flow
 --------------------------------------------------------------------------------
 This example covers creation of simple memory macro.
 This guide uses generated layout files for it, then use the generated memory to make a top level chip register file.

-Step 1.
 Create the memory macro design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's create the design.
-The following command will create a directory ``design/mem_1r1w/`` and one file ``config.tcl`` that will be mostly empty.
+The following command will create a directory ``design/mem_1r1w/`` and one file ``config.json`` that will be mostly empty.

 .. code-block:: console

-    ./flow.tcl -design mem_1r1w -init_design_config
+    ./flow.tcl -design mem_1r1w -init_design_config -add_to_designs

 One of the common mistakes people make is copying existing designs,